KSDaemon/wiola/README.md

     * **socketTimeout** - Timeout for underlying socket connection operations.
 Default: 100 ms
     * **maxPayloadLen** - Maximal length of payload allowed when sending and receiving using underlying socket.
     Default: 65536 bytes (2^16).
 For raw socket transport please use values, aligned with power of two between 9 and 24.
 2^9, 2^10 ..
 2^24.
+    * **pingInterval** - Interval in ms for sending ping frames.
+Set to 0 for disabling server initiated ping.
+Default: 1000 ms
     * **realms** - Array of allowed WAMP realms.
 Default value: {} - so no clients will connect to router.
 Also it's possible to set special realm { "*" } - which allows to create any realm on client request if it not exists, great for development use.
     * **redis** - Redis connection configuration table: